learnk8s/learnk8s.io/src/templating/content.md

   - pod-patch-env.yaml
 ```

-The new configuration extends the base configuration `prod`, so there's no need to reapply all patches.
+The new configuration extends the base configuration in the `prod` directory, so there's no need to recreate all patches in the `dev` directory.

-Instead, you can create a single YAML file that changes the environment variable:
+Instead, you can create a single patch in the `dev` directory that changes the value of the environment variable:

 ```yaml|title=pod-patch-env.yaml
 apiVersion: v1